int13h/squert/README.md

 ## Description

-SQueRT is a tool that is used to query event data.
+SQueRT is a tool that is used to query event data

 ## Requirements